 Non payment of fees

-In addition to the terms of clause 13 above, the College reserves the right to terminate an enrolment at any time during the life of a course where fees are outstanding or where any agreed instalment payment defaults.
-In the event of the College exercising the right to terminate an enrolment, the person concerned has a right of appeal under the terms of the College Appeals Procedure, available from the Student Advice Centre.
+In addition to the terms above, the College reserves the right to terminate an enrolment at any time during the life of a course where fees are outstanding or where any agreed instalment payment defaults.
+In the event of the College exercising the right to terminate an enrolment, the person concerned has a right of appeal under the terms of the College Appeals Procedure, available from the Student Journey Centre.

 The College may take legal action for the recovery of monies due and in such circumstances, the College reserves the right to make charges of up to £250 to represent the administration and other costs to the College occasioned by the non-payment.

 The college reserves the right to ask a student to leave for reasons of unacceptable behaviour or gross misconduct.